Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Theoretical Results

 \item[iv)] The subcontrollers $\mathbf{K}_{\mathbf{D}i}(z)$ can be implemented, for all $i\in\{1:N\}$, via the structured realisations given in \eqref{eq:area_NRF}, which are located at the top of this page. \end{enumerate} \end{proposition} \begin{pf} See Appendix~\ref{app:proofs}. \end{pf}

 \begin{remark} The polynomials $\chi_\ell(z)$ can be computed in a numerically reliable manner by first effecting a change of coordinates in the realisation from \eqref{eq:Kd_implem} which brings $\widehat{A}_\ell$ to Real Schur Form.
-This representation can be used to compute the constant real row vectors $K_{j\ell}$, as well. \end{remark}\stepcounter{equation}
+This representation can also be used to compute the constant real-valued row vectors $K_{j\ell}$. \end{remark}\stepcounter{equation}

-{ In order to highlight one of the key benefits of Proposition~\ref{prop:ss_implem}, we refer to Figure~\ref{fig:NRF_zoom} at the top of the next page, which illustrates\footnote{Although the additive disturbance $\beta_{wi}$ has no impact on the first layer's closed-loop system, it is nevertheless represented for the sake of completeness, as its effects on the second layer will be referred to in our companion paper \cite{part2}.} a more detailed and implementation-centric view of one of the NRF blocks that are depicted schematically in Figure~\ref{fig:scheme}.
-Assuming that the following set of algebraic conditions has been enforced the closed-loop system obtained by implementing \eqref{eq:area_NRF} as in Figure~\ref{fig:NRF_zoom} is \emph{equivalent} to the one depicted in Figure~\ref{fig:NRF_implem}, due to the fact that all signals outside of $\mathcal{N}_i$ have no impact on the \emph{computation of $u_{fi}$} and, therefore, there is no need to transmit them.
-This fact forms the core feature of our distributed implementations, since it ensures that all of the benefits associated with the closed-loop system in Figure~\ref{fig:NRF_implem} (which will be amply discussed in the sequel) apply to the implementations in Figure~\ref{fig:NRF_zoom}.
+{ To highlight one of the key benefits of Proposition~\ref{prop:ss_implem}, we refer to Figure~\ref{fig:NRF_zoom} at the top of the next page, which illustrates\footnote{Although the additive disturbance $\beta_{wi}$ has no \emph{direct} impact on the first layer's closed-loop system, it is nevertheless represented for the sake of completeness, as its effects on the second layer will be referred to in our companion paper \cite{part2}.} a more detailed and implementation-centric view of one of the NRF blocks that are depicted only schematically in Figure~\ref{fig:scheme}.
+Assuming that the following set of algebraic conditions has been enforced the closed-loop system obtained by implementing \eqref{eq:area_NRF} as in Figure~\ref{fig:NRF_zoom} is \emph{equivalent} to the one depicted in Figure~\ref{fig:NRF_implem}, since all of the signals outside of $\mathcal{N}_i$ have no impact on the \emph{computation of $u_{fi}$} and, therefore, there is no need to transmit them.
+This fact forms the core feature of our distributed implementations, since it ensures that all of the benefits associated with the closed-loop system in Figure~\ref{fig:NRF_implem} (which will be amply discussed in the sequel) apply to the implementations depicted in Figure~\ref{fig:NRF_zoom}.
 Note that the satisfaction of \eqref{eq:first_sparse} will constitute one of the key points in this manuscript's central design procedure.